Mamata leads TMC's march on wheelchair, says injured tiger more dangerous | Politics

 ''Doctors advised me against going out for campaign today.
 But I felt that I should participate in today's rally as we have already lost a few days due to my injury.

-''My pain is not greater than the suffering of people as democracy is being trampled through dictatorship,'' she said.
+''My pain is not greater than the suffering of people as democracy is being trampled through dictatorship.
+If I sit at home for such a long time that will serve the agenda of the conspirators.
+They will be successful,'' the fiesty TMC supremo said.

-Banerjee said she will leave for Durgapur Sunday evening and address two rallies on Monday.
+Banerjee said she chose Hazra as the point to end the Kolkata rally as she had been subjected to ''many physical attacks at this spot'' in her political career.

+TMC MP Abhishek Banerjee, her nephew, said at the start of the rally his party will not bow before ''outsiders'' and asserted she will win the election battle no matter what challenges are thrown before her.

 The TMC activists also chanted the slogan ''Bhanga Paye Khela Hobe!''
 (Will play with broken leg), a reference to Banerjee's leg injury.